PostHog/posthog.com/contents/careers/designer.md

 PostHog exists to increase the number of successful products in the world.

 We're not just building software, our product is the company.
-We're building our first design team and this role is for a lead designer to shape how we shape our visual design across branding, website, documentation, social media, merch (!), and anywhere else you can see that needs attention.
+We're building our first design team and this role is for a lead designer to shape our visual design across branding, website, documentation, social media, merch (!), and anywhere else you can see that needs attention.

 Whilst this isn't a UX role, we'd expect some feedback from a visual perspective on the product itself too, for example in the aesthetics of our components.